colinbrogan/BigFastShopifyFilter/README.md

 # jQuery BigFastShopifyFilter, v0.9.0

 ### Update February, 2018: The version of this jQuery plugin posted here has various bugs, and is no longer maintained.
-If you need something like this now, I am maintaining a private version of this code for various Shopify stores, and am happy to add a client!
+If you need something like this now, I am maintaining a private version of this code for various Shopify stores, and am happy to add a client.
 Feel free to message me if you are interested.
 I may also release a simplified version of the up-to-date plugin on Github for free if there is enough interest.

 ### You want a good filtering system for Shopify